“To seek beauty is a more worthy aim than to display luxury” René Lalique

 The Art Nouveau period, which flourished from the 1890s to the 1910s, brought whimsical and avant-garde designs to the world of art, architecture and jewelry.
 A response to increasing industrialization and mass production, this period, although short, produced some of the most revered designers of the 20th century.
 René Lalique became — and remains — one of the most well-known designers and craftsmen to emerge from this time.
 Best known for the naturalistic style of his French Art Nouveau period jewelry, his designs and use of innovative materials captured the grace of the organic world.
 Follow along as we take an adventure through the life and essence of René Lalique’s jewelry.

 René Lalique began his artistic career in 1876 when he apprenticed to the Parisian goldsmith Louis Aucoc at the age of 16.
-While he enjoyed the trade, Lalique was much more interested in the arts and enrolled at L’École des Arts Décoratifs.
+While he enjoyed the trade, Lalique was much more interested in the arts and enrolled at L'École des Arts Décoratifs.
 Following this, he traveled to London where he attended the School of Art at Sydenham.
-After returning to Paris, Lalique studied sculpture with Justin Lequien and shortly thereafter began to design and manufacture jewelry for firms like Cartier, Destape and Boucheron.
-This training gave Lalique a highly versatile skill set in jewelry making, metalworking and design for which he is best known.
+After returning to Paris, the designer studied sculpture with Justin Lequien and shortly thereafter began to design and manufacture jewelry for firms like Cartier, Destape and Boucheron.
+This training gave Lalique a highly versatile skill set in jewelry making, metalworking and art deco design for which he is best known.

 René Lalique opened the doors to his own Parisian storefront in 1885 after taking over the Place Gaillon workshops of Jules Destape.
-Here his designs blossomed, and his distinct style began to emerge.
-In 1888, Lalique registered the stamp “RL” in order to mark his creations that were growing in popularity.
+Here his geometric shapes and designs blossomed, and his distinct style began to emerge.
+In 1888, Lalique registered the stamp "RL" in order to mark his creations that were growing in popularity.
 By 1890, he moved twice to bigger quarters as the buzz of his designs grew among his fashionable clientele.

 Also captivated by the beauty of the female form, René Lalique’s designs often took the form of nymphs or maidens.
 The faces and bodies of young women became the centerpieces of many of his most coveted jewels, their arms and hair often merging to become various flora and fauna.
 The use of branches, vines and flowers was typical of the period, but Lalique embellished the designs with an enameling process called plique-à-jour, which allowed light to shine through transparent layers of glass.